UPDATE: An Introduction to the Czech Legal System and Legal Resources Online

 Senate’s legislative measure (zákonné opatření senátu) is a special type of legislation with the force of statute (Art.
 33 CCR).
 Its purpose is to keep the legislative power of the Czech Republic operational even when the Chamber of Deputies is dissolved.
 Should such a situation arise, the Senate is empowered to adopt legislative measures concerning matters which cannot be delayed and which would otherwise require the adoption of a statute.
 It is meant as an interim and conditional legislative form, as legislative measures of the Senate must be approved by the Chamber of Deputies at its first meeting after the election.
 Should they not be ratified, they cease to be in force.
 This special type of legislative act was adopted in 2013 for the first time, as after the Rusnok’s government had lost confidence vote, it was the first time when the Chamber of Deputies was dissolved (art.
 35 (2) CCR).

-Regulations (vyhlášky) are other principal form of secondary derived legislation, adopted by ministries and other administrative agencies (central, regional and local) or bodies of territorial self-governing units.
+Regulations (vyhlášky) are another principal form of secondary derived legislation, adopted by ministries and other administrative agencies (central, regional and local) or bodies of territorial self-governing units but when governing delegated competence.
 “If they are so empowered by statute, the ministries, other administrative authorities and bodies of territorial self-governing units may issue regulations on the basis of and within the bounds of that statute” (Art.
 79 (3) CCR).
 A regulation alike a governmental order is adopted to implement a statute.
 Unlike the governmental orders, regulations can be adopted only upon an express empowerment contained in the respective law.
 Being a secondary legislative act, regulations must of course stay within the bounds of the law (Art.
 79 (3) CCR).

 Generally binding ordinances (obecně závazné vyhlášky) are adopted by representative bodies of territorial self-governing units within their self-governing competence (cf. Art.
 104 (3) CCR).
 Being a form of secondary legislation, they must comply with ordinary and constitutional statutes.
-However unlike governmental orders and regulations they are not recognised as a form of derived legislation, as they are not adopted to implement a statute, they are described as original legislation.
+However, unlike governmental orders and regulations they are not recognised as a form of derived legislation, as they are not adopted to implement a statute, they are described as original legislation.
 Generally binding ordinances regulate matters falling under the self-governing competence that are not regulated by statutes at all or that are regulated by statutes but with a different purpose of regulation.
-However, Municipal Law and Regional Law limit the original character of generally binding ordinances when stipulating conditions upon which duties on individuals may be imposed by a generally binding ordinance.
+However, Municipal Law and Regional Law limit the original character of generally binding ordinances when specifying purposes for which duties on individuals may be imposed by a generally binding ordinance.

 In order for legislation to be valid, it must be duly promulgated first (Art.
 52 CRR).
 The mode of promulgation of constitutional and ordinary statutes and state-wide regulations by administrative authorities is laid down by the law no. 309/1999 Coll., the Collection of Laws and the Collection of International Treaties Act.
 All treaties by which the Czech Republic is bound must be published in the Collection of International Treaties, where the authoritative foreign version, as well as the Czech version, is published simultaneously.

 Both Collections are published in a printed version by the Ministry of Interior.
-They are also fully accessible online in a “PDF” format from 1945 onwards at the Ministry of Interior web page or on the Sagit Publishing web site (access free of charge).
+They are also fully accessible online in a “PDF” format from 1945 onwards at the Ministry of Interior web page or on the Sagit Publishing web site.